 Bob Yexley turned me on to passphrases a few years ago when he linked to what became a seminal article on the topic by Robert Hensing.
-The argument is that passphrases (e.g., the future is unwritten) are both more secure and easier to remember than what are traditionally considered strong passwords (e.g., m?6t2E#A).
-The main source of their strength is that they’re much longer than a password, which exponentially increases the number of possible permutations and therefore exponentially increases the time/effort required to crack it.
+The argument is that passphrases — random words strung together to form a phrase, e.g., monkey stars hatchback questioning — are both more secure and easier to remember than what are traditionally considered strong passwords (e.g., m?6t2E#A9fkd).
+The main source of their strength is that they’re much longer than a password, which exponentially increases the number of possible permutations, and therefore exponentially increases the time/effort required to crack it.
 And because you’re dealing with regular words instead of a random mix of common and uncommon characters, they’re much easier to type and remember.

 When I read that article it made complete sense, and for a long time I used passphrases extensively, but over the years I developed a few nagging doubts about them, and so I recently started doing some research and realized that it’s not quite as simple as I originally thought.

 It’s not enough to just choose a phrase like this is fun, as one popular article suggests.
 Troy Hunt has written a post pointing out many of the inaccuracies and flawed assumptions that Baekdal’s article is based on: